 An inning pitched is each full inning (3 outs) that the pitcher has been on the mound.

-For partial innings (for example the pitcher pitched 5 innings and 2 outs) each out is counted as 1/3 of an inning – in this case it would be 5 2/3 innings pitched.
+For partial innings (for example the pitcher pitched five innings and two outs) each out is counted as 1/3 of an inning – in this case, it would be 5 2/3 innings pitched.

 ERA as a measurement of a pitcher’s effectiveness became popular around the 1900s.